 All wheel bearings are pre-lubricated during assembly of axles and brakes.
-Your coach (since 2014) may have "ultrulube" method, which has a grease zerk in the end of axle beam on both sides.
+Your coach (since 2014) may have "ultrulube" method, which has a grease fitting in the end of axle beam on both sides.
 To lubricate bearings, remove rubber cap, and use standard grease gun to insert grease into the bearings, if the bearings were not repacked before leaving on a trip.
-Don't forget to repack bearings as per maintenance manual when you return home.
+Don't forget to repack bearings as per maintenance manual when you return home, using correct wheel bearing grease.